wyomingw4w/wyomingw4w.org/_pages/providers.md

 ---

 This page lists various abortion providers relevant to Wyoming women.
-The information provided here approximate and subject to change.
+The information provided here is approximate and subject to change.
 It is intended to give you a starting point for your decision-making.
 Calling the clinics and discussing your personal situation will best provide you with the specific information relevant to your needs.